spjhon/Book-React18DesignPatterns-CarlosSantana/Teoria.md

 - Encapsular componentes
 - Componer componentes con este enfoque no obliga a los hijos a usar nombres de propiedades predefinidos.
+- composing components dynamically.

+## 5. Writing Code for the Browser

+we will dive into controlled vs. uncontrolled components, refs, handling events, and animations in React.

+In this chapter, we will go through the following topics:

+- Using different techniques to create forms with React
+- Listening to DOM events and implementing custom handlers
+- A way of performing imperative operations on DOM nodes using refs (MAS INFORMACION EN EL EJERCICIO 006 DEL REPOSITORIO DE GRIDDER)
+- Creating simple animations that work across different browsers
+- The React way of generating SVG.

+### 5.1.
+Understanding and implementing forms

+#### 5.1.1.
+Uncontrolled components